gohugoio/hugoThemes/README.md

 1. At GitHub (as usual), on your theme's regular main page.

 **Note:** If you add screenshots to the README please make use of absolute file paths instead of relative ones like `/images/screenshot.png`.
 Relative paths work great on GitHub but they don't correspond to the directory structure of [themes.gohugo.io](https://themes.gohugo.io/).
 Therefore, browsers will not be able to display screenshots on the theme site under the given (relative) path.

+## Resources
+[Hugo Pipes](https://gohugo.io/hugo-pipes) are only available in the extended version of Hugo.
+So, if you are processing your own assets using [Hugo Pipes](https://gohugo.io/hugo-pipes), you must take another step to make your theme compatible with every version of Hugo.

+You have to build a site using your theme, [HugoBasicExample](https://github.com/gohugoio/HugoBasicExample) is more than enough.
+This will generate your resources into the `public/resources` folder of the site.
+You must copy this folder into the root of your theme's repository, so Hugo basic versions will be able to use them.

+If your resources are not being published into the `public/resources` folder, check out [Common Permalink Issues](#common-permalink-issues).

 ## Common Permalink Issues